One day until LRT launches: Everything you need to know

 There will be ticket machines at every station.
 Passengers can buy a new Presto card, load their Presto care or buy single-fare tickets.
 The machines accept cash, debit and credit cards.

-Presto cars can also be loaded in advance online at prestocard.ca, by calling 1-8-PRESTO-123 (1-877-387-6163) or in person at OC Transpo customer service centres, select City of Ottawa client service centres or participating Shoppers Drug Mart stores.
+Presto cards can also be loaded in advance online at prestocard.ca, by calling 1-877-387-6163 or in person at OC Transpo customer service centres, select City of Ottawa client service centres or participating Shoppers Drug Mart stores.

 How will I get through the gate?